-We spoke to Valyra about what she saw during her three-month tenure in Beijing, and what she learned about sex work in modern China.
+We spoke to Valya about what she saw during her two-month tenure in Beijing, and what she learned about sex work in modern China.

-VICE: Hey Valyra, can you tell me a bit about yourself and how this project came about?
+VICE: Hey Valya, can you tell me a bit about yourself and how this project came about?

 Valya Lee: Sure.
 Well, as you know my name is Valya Lee.
 I’m 25-years-old and I’m a freelance photographer based in Russia.
 I was born close to the Chinese border so I’ve studied Chinese language and culture for several years, and I guess that’s why I’m interested in projects that examine relations between Russia and China.